iProgramMC/CrappyScript/readme.txt

 * Function prototypes.

-* Very possible, but I'm not sure: Non string variables.

-* String operations such as substring, length (would generate a number string, like "5" for "hello", or "10" for "NanoShell!")
+* String operations such as substring, length etc.

-* Arithmetic operations on number strings.
-(So strings that are just numbers, like "1234" or "5")
+* Arithmetic operations on numbers.

 * Reading input from the user.